-- 1. Look like an employee of an outdoor ad company.
+- Look like an employee of an outdoor ad company.
 They typically wear dark coloured practical trousers (dark blue or black) with a dark coloured jacket or fleece. - 2.
-Wear some sturdy shoes / boots, not your fly trainers you just bought. - 3.
+Wear some sturdy shoes/boots, not your fly trainers you just bought. - 3.
 Wear a hat or beanie.
 This helps you feel more protected in a weird way. - 4.
-Wear a hi vis jacket.
-Ideally with a company logo printed on the back (you can download the logos of the major global outdoor advertising companies for printing on a hi vis from our Take Action section of the website:
+Wear a hi-vis jacket.
+Ideally with a company logo printed on the back (you can download the logos of the major global outdoor advertising companies for printing on a hi-vis from the Take Action section of our website). - 5.
+Wear gloves if you can.
+Some thin black builders gloves are a good idea.
+Not mittens. - 6.
+Put your hi-vis on when you approach an ad space until you feel really comfortable keeping it on all the time.